ylow/turicreate/userguide/sframe/data-manipulation.md

 It isn't often that your dataset is "clean" enough to run one of our toolkits on it in a meaningful way right after import.
 Such is life...data is messy.
-SFrames enable you to complete data cleaning tasks in a scalable way, even on datasets that are much larger than your computer's memory.
+XFrames enable you to complete data cleaning tasks in a scalable way, even on datasets that are much larger than your computer's memory.